hashicorp/consul/website/source/docs/guides/geo-failover.html.md

 {"ID":"fe3b8d40-0ee0-8783-6cc2-ab1aa9bb16c1"}
 ```

-This creates a prepared query called "banking-app" that does a lookup for all instances of the "banking-app" service with the tag "v1.2.3".
-This policy could be used to control which version of a "banking-app" applications should be using in a centralized way.
+This creates a prepared query called "banking-pp" that does a lookup for all instances of the "payments" service with the tag "v1.2.3".
+This policy could be used to control which version of a "payments" applications should be using in a centralized way.
 By [updating this prepared query](/api/query.html#update-prepared-query) to look for the tag "v1.2.4" applications could start to find the newer version of the service without having to reconfigure anything.

 Applications can make use of this query in two ways.

-1. Since we gave the prepared query a name, they can simply do a DNS lookup for "banking-app.query.consul" instead of "banking-app.service.consul".
+1. Since we gave the prepared query a name, they can simply do a DNS lookup for "payments.query.consul" instead of "payments.service.consul".
 Now with the prepared query, there's the additional filter policy working behind the scenes that the application doesn't have to know about.

 1. Queries can also be executed using the [prepared query execute API](/api/query.html#execute-prepared-query) for applications that integrate with Consul's APIs directly.

 ## Failover Policy Types

-Using the techniques in this section you will develop prepared queries with failover policies where simply changing application configurations to look up "banking-app.query.consul" instead of "banking-app.service.consul" via DNS will result in automatic geo failover to the next closest [federated](/docs/guides/datacenters.html) Consul datacenters, in order of increasing network round trip time.
+Using the techniques in this section you will develop prepared queries with failover policies where simply changing application configurations to look up "payments.query.consul" instead of "payments.service.consul" via DNS will result in automatic geo failover to the next closest [federated](/docs/guides/datacenters.html) Consul datacenters, in order of increasing network round trip time.

 Failover is just another policy choice for a prepared query, it works in the same manner as the previous example and is similarly transparent to applications.
 The failover policy is configured using the `Failover` structure, which contains two fields, both of which are optional, and determine what happens if no healthy nodes are available in the local datacenter when the query is executed.